by Susan Flantzer © Unofficial Royalty 2018

 Geoffrey had two half-siblings from his father’s second marriage to Melisende, Queen of Jerusalem:

 In 1126, King Henry I of England arranged for his only surviving child Matilda to marry Geoffrey of Anjou.
 Henry I needed male heirs from his daughter.
-In 1120, William Ætheling, King Henry I’s only legitimate son, and many others had drowned in the White Ship disaster when his ship, returning to England from Normandy, hit a submerged rock, capsized, and sank.
+In 1120, William Ætheling, King Henry I’s only legitimate son and many others had drowned in the White Ship disaster when his ship, returning to England from Normandy, hit a submerged rock, capsized, and sank.
 Henry I’s nephews were then his closest male heirs.
 On Christmas Day 1126, Henry I gathered his nobles at Westminster where they swore to recognize Matilda and any future legitimate heir she might have as his successors.

-Matilda was quite unhappy about the marriage to Geoffrey.
+Matilda was quite unhappy about her marriage to Geoffrey.
 This would be her second marriage.
-When she was twelve years old, Matilda had married 28-year-old Heinrich V, Holy Roman Emperor.
+When she was just twelve years old, Matilda married 28-year-old Heinrich V, Holy Roman Emperor.
 Matilda returned to England when she was widowed eleven years later.
 She was eleven years older than Geoffrey and marriage to a mere future Count would diminish her status as the widow of an Emperor.
 Nevertheless, the couple was married at the Cathedral of St. Julian in Le Mans, County of Maine, now in France, on June 17, 1128.

 The couple did not get along and their marriage was stormy with frequent, long separations.
 Matilda insisted on retaining her title of Empress for the rest of her life.
-Three years after Geoffrey’s mother died in 1126, his father Fulk abdicated his lands to Geoffrey and set out for the Holy Land, where he married Melisende, Queen of Jerusalem and became King of Jerusalem.
+Three years after Geoffrey’s mother died in 1126, his father Fulk abdicated his lands to Geoffrey and set out for the Holy Land, where he married Melisende, Queen of Jerusalem, and became King of Jerusalem.
 Geoffrey had become Count of Maine upon his mother’s death and now he was also Count of Anjou.

 Geoffrey and Matilda had three sons: